oktytncy/OCI/remote_peering/remote_peering.md

     ![image20](print_screen/20.png)

-35. Go to the "Networking/Virtual Cloud Networks/VCN-B-Spoke/Route Table Details" and edit the listed rule to be "Destination CIDR Block: 0.0.0.0/0".
+35. Go to "Networking/Virtual Cloud Networks/VCN-B-Spoke/Route Table Details" and edit the listed rule to be "Destination CIDR Block: 0.0.0.0/0".

 	* All the traffic that is coming out from subnet-B(VNC-B) is going through the Local Peering Gateway.
 We could have added two more rules without editing, but to keep it simple, we went this way without adding more rules.

-36. Go to the "Networking/Virtual Cloud Networks/VCN-B-Spoke/Security List Details" path and add two Ingress Rules to Default Security List of VCN-B-Spoke for instance-c and instance-d.
+36. Go to "Networking/Virtual Cloud Networks/VCN-B-Spoke/Security List Details" path and add two Ingress Rules to Default Security List of VCN-B-Spoke for instance-c and instance-d.

     ```shell
 	Source Type: CIDR